The EOPS application for Fall 2023 is currently closed.

 - Be registered for 12 units (some students with exceptional conditions may be accepted at a reduced load)

 - Qualify to receive the California College Promise Grant (formerly BOG Fee Waiver, A or B)

-- Have not completed more than 30 degree-applicable college units from any college or universities that you have attended or six consecutive semester in the EOPS program.
+- Have earned less than 70 degree-applicable college units from any college or universities that you have attended

 - Submit an application to the EOPS program